stanford-gps-lab/stanford-gnss-tools/README.md

 ## Setup ##

-The easiest way to "setup" everything to be able to use the toolbox seamlessly in MATLAB is to add the `stanford-gnss-tools` directory to your MATLAB path.
+The easiest way to "setup" everything to be able to use the toolbox seamlessly in MATLAB is to add the `stanfordgnsstools` directory to your MATLAB path.
 This will make everything within that directory accessible to you anywhere in MATLAB.

 ## Git Branch Structure ##